 Always call to confirm the email has been received.

 For further information on how to mitigate call 509-447-4110 or 1-800-359-1506.

 3. Defer the infraction

-If you receive a moving traffic infraction, you may be eligible to have the infraction deferred.
+If you receive a moving or a non-moving traffic infraction, you may be eligible to have the infraction deferred.
 Here is how it works.
-You pay a $150.00 non-refundable administrative fee.
-A finding on the infraction is then deferred for 12 months.
-If you do not receive another moving infraction within the 12 months, the deferred infraction is dismissed and does not become a committed on your driving record.
-Unfortunately, if you receive another moving infraction within 12 months, the infraction becomes a committed on your driving record.
+You pay a $175.00 non-refundable administrative fee.
+A finding on the infraction is then deferred for 6-12 months.
+If you do not receive another moving or non-moving infraction within the 6-12 months, the deferred infraction is dismissed and does not become a committed on your driving record.
+Unfortunately, if you receive another moving or non-moving infraction within the 6-12 months, the infraction becomes a committed on your driving record.
 To apply for a deferred finding, you must meet the following criteria: